Jaykul/GitOps-Principles/slides.md

 GitOps at scale requires standardization.

-Think about control theory, building a thermostat or a cruise control.
-Imagine we built a thermostat for forced air HVAC systems and then tried to use that to control a steam radiator.
-It's not going to work.
-You'll overheat the house every time, and flail back and forth between too hot and too cold.
+Let's talk about this as control theory.
+Let's say you're building a thermostat or a cruise control.
+Imagine we built a thermostat for forced air system and then tried to use that to control a steam radiator.
+You'll overheat the house, and actually flail back and forth between too hot and too cold.

-To minimize the cost of managing systems with software agents, we need to standardize everything that we can.
-Beyond how we build and deploy the software, to how we manage dependencies, how the services are configured, how they scales (and how we know they need to scale).
+To minimize the cost of managing systems with software agents, we need to standardize _everything_ that we can.
+Beyond how we build and deploy the software, to how we manage dependencies, how services are configured, how they scales (and how we know they need to scale).
 We increase our ability to change quickly by standardizing as much as possible.

+### STEP

-So don't assume what works for others will work for you.
-Start small, with a single project.
-If you don't have source control, start with that.
-If you don't use pull requests, start with that.
-If you don't have automatic builds that deliver versioned binary packages, start with that.
-If you don't have automated deployments, start with that.
-If you don't have health checks, add those.
+Don't assume that what works for others will work for you.
+- Start small, with a single project.
+- If you don't have source control, start with that.
+- If you don't use pull requests, start with that.
+- If you don't have automatic builds that deliver versioned packages, start with that.

-As you identify your next steps, evaluate and choose tools. **PICK THE BEST TOOLS** so you won't be tempted to switch, and won't have reasons to let people use alternatives.
-Use the same tools across all your projects until they're not the best anymore.
-Don't be afraid to re-evaluate and choose better tools, but don't leave your old things using the old tools.
+- If you don't have automated deployments, start with that.
+- If you don't have health checks, add those.

+### STEP

+As you identify your next steps, evaluate and choose tools.
+Try to always **PICK THE BEST TOOLS**.
+Remember this is about standardization.
+- We don't want to be tempted to switch later
+- We don't want teams to have reasons people to use alternatives

+Use the same tools across all your projects until that tool is so far behind you can't justify it anymore.
+Don't be afraid to re-evaluate and choose better tools, but try to always migrate _everything_ when you migrate.

 When you're picking tools, keep those two words in mind: declarative and idempotent.
-- Infrastructure and configuration should be declarative, separate from the steps to make changes
+- Infrastructure and configuration should be declarative whenever possible.
+  If you can't find declarative tools, try to build your automation scripts as declarative tools!
 - The automation that applies the configuration should be idempotent, so that it can be run repeatedly without causing harm.
+  Again, if you can't find idempotent tools, wrap the tools in scripts to make them idempotent.

+### STEP

-Make sure you have a good dependency management system.
-Make sure you have health checks.
-Make sure you have a good scaling system.
+Finally, make sure you have a good dependency management system.
+This isn't just about libraries, it's also about service-to-service dependencies.
+Make sure you know where your dependencies are, that you have health checks and scaling in place.

 -->

 ##
 ---
-class: columns
+layoutClass: columns grid-rows-5
 rightHeader: Best Practices
 ---
 <div class="col-span-3">